katiefenn/website-2017-src/articles/2017-02-05-building-a-static-website-with-react/manuscript.md

 The best thing about the project was taking ownership of every aspect of the site.
 I loved using Ghost and Jekyll in the past, but with so much happening "under the hood" there is a reduced incentive for customisation.
 The recent trend for creating numerous small modules does a lot to break down the walls of what would otherwise be an opaque box.

 I hope this trend continues, especially if it is matched by the community making tooling intuitive and accessible.

+The complete source code for my site is [available on GitHub](https://github.com/katiefenn/website-2017-src).